#ThisIsNotConsent: Protests In Ireland After Thong Underwear Cited In Rape Trial

 I hear cameras cut away from me when I displayed this underwear in #Dáil.
 In courts victims can have their underwear passed around as evidence and it's within the rules, hence need to display in Dáil.
 Join protests tomorrow.
 In Dublin it's at Spire, 1pm.#dubw #ThisIsNotConsent pic.twitter.com/DvtaJL61qR— Ruth Coppinger TD (@RuthCoppingerTD) November 13, 2018

-On social media, people used #ThisIsNotConsent" to post photos of thongs strung between lampposts near the Spire.
+On social media, people used #ThisIsNotConsent to post photos of thongs strung between lampposts near the Spire.
 Protesters could be seen in videos chanting, "Clothes are not consent" and "Yes means yes and no means no."

 Another protest was planned for Friday night at the Irish Embassy in London.